Are My Recreational Vehicles Exempt In Bankruptcy?

 There are only certain things that can be claimed, of course, otherwise why not just keep everything?
 Since each state is different, for the purpose of this article I will cover the more prominent of the federal exemptions.

-First, the equity of the main residence you live in is exempt for up to ,400, and you can use this money to live somewhere else once you lose your current place.
-Pension and retirement plans can also be claimed should you claim them, life insurance that is at least 00, and also unemployment benefits can’t be taken as well if you claim them.
+First, the equity of the main residence you live in is exempt for up to a certain amount and you can use this money to live somewhere else once you lose your current place.
+Pension and retirement plans can also be claimed should you claim them, life insurance that is at least a certain amount, and also unemployment benefits can’t be taken as well if you claim them.

 There are quite a few other smaller things, and of course, your lawyer will be able to give you an extensive list, so that you can determine what you will have to lose and what you can keep.
 Remember, this only applies to chapter 7 bankruptcy, as with chapter 13, the individual follow a court ordered payment plan, and you aren’t discharged of your obligations, as you are with chapter seven.